Stage presence

 Revolver eyes

-"The gaze is the first emotional connection, silent to our ears but loud for our heart."
+The gaze is the first emotional connection, silent to our ears but loud for our heart.

-"What if our eyes took care of the staging?
+What if our eyes took care of the staging?
 While we speak, our eyes must skilfully create a bond at the same time as the speech is produced.
-We have already noticed that the most charismatic people have a natural gaze that encompasses the entire audience as well as the cameras.
-Look at Freddie Mercury: apart from his tongue-out moment at the camera live on air, he paces the stage like a panther, throwing glances that command the crowd."
+The most charismatic people have a natural gaze that encompasses the entire audience as well as the cameras.
+Look at Freddie Mercury: apart from his tongue-out moment at the camera live on air, he paces the stage like a panther, throwing glances that command the crowd.

-"What a strange feeling to be moved that the star of the show could have cast a personal glance at you.
+What a strange feeling, to be moved by a personal glance from the star of the show.
 That is the panache of the greats: they have their heart in their throat and their soul in their eyes with such force that each person feels singled out and loved.
 They send glances that tip the audience over like a laser beam.
-I think everyone, at their own level, can work on their gaze movements in order to strengthen their energetic radiance and give greater reach to their words."
+Everyone, at their own level, can work on their gaze movements in order to strengthen their energetic radiance and give greater reach to their words.

-• "You sweep the stage like a camera on a tracking shot to encompass every person present before you at least once.
-By sweeping the crowd with your gaze, you take them in your arms."
+• You sweep the stage like a camera on a tracking shot to encompass every person present before you at least once; by sweeping the crowd with your gaze, you take them in your arms.

-• "Lowering your eyes in reaction to a statement allows you to acknowledge its gravity or to show that you have received it."
+• Lowering your eyes in reaction to a statement allows you to acknowledge its gravity or to show that you have received it.

-• "You hold the gaze in return to show that the message has been received and that you will certainly act."
+• You hold the gaze in return to show that the message has been received and that you will certainly act.

-• "You also hold a gaze to dominate, or even provoke a reaction."
+• You also hold a gaze to dominate, or even to provoke a reaction.

-"When Lady Diana, the people's princess, kneels down to the height of children who have come with their parents to cheer her, she is not only kneeling for the child, but for the whole people.
-It is an immense mark of her respect and humility that has touched the world forever."
+When Lady Diana, the people's princess, kneels down to the height of the children who came with their parents to cheer her, she is not only kneeling for the child, but for the whole people.
+It is an immense mark of respect and humility that has touched the world forever.

 CHARISMA IN MOTION